Plugins

 Replace whole system prompt with vision prompt against appending it to the current prompt.
 Default: False

-• Enable: capturing images from camera cmd.camera_capture
+• Tool: capturing images from camera cmd.camera_capture

-• Enable: making screenshots cmd.make_screenshot
+• Tool: making screenshots cmd.make_screenshot

 Voice Control (inline)